akemaristide/akemaristide.github.io/_pages/teaching.md

 Engineer at Huawei Technologies Company Cameroon Ltd. I continued in that teaching role till the end of the school year in May 2019.
 I later joined [Carnegie Mellon University Africa](https://www.africa.engineering.cmu.edu/), Rwanda in July that year for my Master's degree studies.
 Upon graduation in May 2020, I took up a Graduate Teaching Assitant role under the supervision of Prof. [Patrick McSharry](https://www.mcsharry.net/) and worked with him until March 2021, assisting in three data science courses.
 I have been visiting the university of Cambridge since September 2023.
 While there, I am serving as a laboratory assistant for the Digital Electronics hardware lab supervised by Prof. [Ian Wassell](https://www.cst.cam.ac.uk/people/ijw24) at The University of Cambridge in the United Kingdom.

-Below is the list of courses I have assisted in:
+Below is the list of courses I have assisted:

 ## University of Cambridge, United Kingdom
 - Hardware Lab: Digital Electronics (Michaelmas 2023 & 2024)